-Through collaboration with many committed county partners, the Coalition for Safe Schools and Communities continues to fulfill its vision to create and sustain safe and positive school and community environments so all youth may thrive and succeed.
+Our resources and collaborations continue to grow across the state and the county.
+The Coalition for Safe Schools and Communities is more committed than ever to our partners, school districts, and students as we continue to pursue our vision: to create and sustain safe and positive school and community environments so all youth may thrive and succeed.